Mycelium-W3RKZ/SOLAR-CTI/README.md

 ## 🎮 THE RUNNER'S LOG

-Every report closes with a Runner's Log — a threat intelligence narrative told through the lens of **Mike Pondsmith's Cyberpunk Red** universe.
+Every report closes with a Runner's Log, a threat intelligence narrative told through the lens of a "Netrunner" in **Mike Pondsmith's Cyberpunk Red** universe.

-The NET is the forest.
-The adversary is something that grows in the dark.
-The Mycelial Hunter traces every thread of digital mycelium back to the fruiting body and documents what it finds before the forest moves on.

-This is not flavor text.
-It is **operational context** — adversary empathy, campaign framing, and the human intelligence that makes technical data actionable by the humans who defend against it.
+The NET is the a "[dark forest](https://en.wikipedia.org/wiki/Dark_forest_hypothesis#Game_theory)".
+The adversary is simply another denizen.
+Their code, influence.
+The "Mycelial Hunter", a character developed to frame  **operational context** - adversary empathy, campaign framing, & the human intelligence and intrigue that makes technical data actionable and memorable.

+"To Hunt is to proactively trace every thread of not-yet verified digital mycelium back to it's fruiting body - documenting what I find before the forest moves on."

-> *"They're not just hackers; they're digital entrepreneurs with a particularly
-> aggressive business model."*
+> *"They're not just hackers; they're digital entrepreneurs with a particularly aggressive business model."*
 > — Mycelial Hunter's Runner's Log, Akira Report, Nov 2024

 ---